 - Use a budget planner to work out how you’ll pay for expenses and also save for the future.

-You can also avoid debt by taking care when you’re choosing and using financial products like bank accounts, loans, payment services and so on.
-Here are some ideas that might help:
+You can also avoid debt by taking care when you’re choosing and using financial products like bank accounts, loans, credit cards, payment services and so on.
+Here are ideas that might help: